billyrrr/onto/README.md

 ![Untitled_2](https://user-images.githubusercontent.com/24789156/71137341-be0e1000-2242-11ea-98cb-53ad237cac43.gif)

-Some reasons that you may want to use this framework:
+Some reasons that you may want to use this framework or architectual
-- The automatically documented API accelerates your development
-- You want to use Firestore to build your front end, but you have to give up because your data contains many relational reference
-- You want to move some business logic to back end
+practice:
-- You are open to trying something new and contributing to a framework
+- You want to build a reactive system and not just a reactive view.
-- You want to develop a new reactive service to your existing flask app
+- You want to build a scalable app that is native to distributed systems.
+- You want a framework with a higher level of abstraction, so you can exchange components such as transportion protocols
+- You want your code to be readable and clear and written mostly in python, while maintaining compatibility to different APIs.
+- You have constantly-shifting requirements, and want to have the flexibility to migrate different layers, for example, switch from REST API to WebSocket to serve a resource.

 This framework is at ***beta testing stage***.
 API is not guaranteed and ***may*** change.